calin-darie/learn2csharp/03.Objects/ReadMe.txt

         static double DistanceBetweenPoints(double pointX, double pointY, double otherPointX, double otherPointY)

 We're making this method static, to be able to call it from the static method Main.
 The first double is the return type.
 Then comes the name.
-Then, between parantheses, comes the parameter list.
+Then, between parentheses, comes the parameter list.

 After the signature, in curly brackets, comes the method body .
 The body needs to compute and then return the distance.
 You may first compute the distance in a variable, then return that variable.
 This is what the body may look like: